 WHAT TO EXPECT

-We will provide two condiments for you; Cilantro Chutney and Sesame Seed Chutney, which can be kept for the entire duration of the cleanse.
-Use it on top of the kitchari for more flavour.
-In Ayurveda we include all six tastes into one meal to optimise digestion- sweet, sour, salty, bitter, astringent and pungent.
+We will provide herbs for you; In Ayurveda we include all six tastes into one meal to optimise digestion- sweet, sour, salty, bitter, astringent and pungent.
 This kitchari has all tastes.
 This will be tailored in your kitchari cleanse.

 WHAT HAPPENS IF I AM CONSTIPATED?

 It is not uncommon to experience constipation during a cleanse.
 If your bowel movements are too slow in frequency or volume or even if you find it hard to pass stool, please follow these simple guidelines, as proper elimination is very important during a cleanse because it is the body’s natural method of detoxification;